If you have a business, you certainly want to obtain more leads and increase your revenue, right?

-As the prospect goes to the evaluation stage, you should offer, for example, ebooks, webinars, whitepapers, newsletters, among others.
+As the prospect goes to the evaluation stage, you should offer, for example, ebooks, webinars, whitepapers, and newsletters, among others.

 You can see that the type of content depends on the customer journey stage the person is at.
 If you build your persona properly, your content strategy will be more effective, and you will be more empathetic and engaging.

 What is the relationship between the buyer persona and the buyer’s journey?

 Just like the persona, the buyer’s journey is a very widespread and relevant concept in the Digital Marketing field.
 Both ideas are interrelated within any mature strategy since they have to do with the efforts to approach leads in the best possible way.
 Thus, the buyer persona establishes who to approach, while the buyer’s journey indicates when to approach them.

 It is vital to understand how the two tools are intertwined.
 If you have a strong buyer persona, you can map out effective ways to influence their buyer’s journey.
 In turn, this journey needs to be closely monitored to ensure that the lead has access to the right content at the right time.
 If a lead is still in the awareness phase and receives content from the bottom of the funnel, for example, the whole strategy may lose its effectiveness.